Custom formulas: Syntax and definitions

 Function formulas

 Function formulas let you query on a mathematical function for a particular event and metric you're interested in.
-These formulas will be color coded in blue.
+These formulas are color coded in blue.
 Each function formula requires a value that can be either a constant, or another formula containing an event.

 EXP LN LOG LOG10